History of Czechoslovakia: Second Republic (1938–1939)

-Second World War
+World War II

 Beneš and other Czechoslovak exiles in London organized a Czechoslovak Government-in-Exile and negotiated to obtain international recognition for the government and a renunciation of the Munich Agreement.
 The government was recognized by the government of the United Kingdom with the approval of Foreign Secretary Lord Halifax on 18 July 1940.
 In July and December 1941, the Soviet Union and United States also recognized the exiled government, respectively.

 Czechoslovak military units fought alongside Allied forces.
 In December 1943, Beneš's government concluded a treaty with the Soviet Union.
 Beneš worked to bring Czechoslovak communist exiles in Britain into active cooperation with his government, offering far-reaching concessions, including nationalization of heavy industry and the creation of local people's committees at the war's end (which indeed occurred).
 In March 1945, he gave key cabinet positions to Czechoslovak communist exiles in Moscow.

 The assassination of Reichsprotector Reinhard Heydrich in 1942 by a group of British-trained Czech and Slovak commandos led by Jan Kubiš and Jozef Gabčík led to reprisals, including the annihilation of the village of Lidice.
 All adult male inhabitants were executed, while females and children were transported to concentration camps.
 A similar fate met the village of Ležáky and later, at the end of war, Javoříčko.

-On 8 May 1944, Beneš signed an agreement with Soviet leaders stipulating that Czechoslovak territory liberated by Soviet armies would be placed under Czechoslovak civilian control.
+On 8 May 1944, Edvard Beneš signed an agreement with Soviet leaders stipulating that former Czechoslovak territory liberated by Soviet armies would be placed under Czechoslovak civilian control.